-Student Center Fee.
-(Sec.
-54.518 Tex.
-Ed.
-Code) and Student Union Fee (Sec.
-54.515 Tex.
-Ed.
-Code) have been combined into a Student Union/Center Fee for a charge of \$35.00 per semester or \$17.50 for each term of the summer session for the purpose of operating, maintaining, improving, equipping, and financing the university center and acquiring or constructing additions to the center.
+Student Center Fee and Student Union Fee are combined into a Student Union/Center Fee for a charge of \$55.00 per semester or \$27.50 for each term of the summer session for operating, maintaining, improving, equipping, and financing the Clark Student Center and for acquiring or constructing additions to the Center.

 Student Property Deposit.
-(Sec.
-54.502 Tex.
-Ed.
-Code).
 The Board of Regents of Midwestern State University is authorized to charge and collect fees from students to insure the institution against losses, damages, and breakage in libraries and laboratories.
 The deposit charged and collected will be \$10.00 at the time of enrollment.
 The deposit shall be returned on the withdrawal or graduation of a student, less any loss, damage, or breakage caused by the student.
-The deposit will be refunded only with a written request from the student, or students may sign over the property deposit to the MSU Alumni Association for alumni programming.
+The deposit will be refunded only with a written request from the student, or the student may sign over the property deposit to the MSU Alumni Association for alumni programming.

 Automobile Registration.
-(Sec.
-51.202 Tex.
-Ed.
-Code).
-All students, faculty members, and employees of the University who park or operate a motor vehicle on university property must register such vehicle and obtain and display as directed, a registration decal.
-This decal is not a parking permit and does not guarantee available parking space, but simply allows legal operation of a motor vehicle on university property.
+All students, faculty members, and employees of the University who park or operate a motor vehicle on University property must register such vehicle and obtain and display as directed, a registration decal.
+This decal is not a parking permit and does not guarantee available parking space, but simply allows legal operation of a motor vehicle on University property.

-Parking space for campus visitors and university guests is located behind and west of the Hardin Administration Building.
+Parking space for campus visitors and University guests is located behind and west of the Hardin Administration Building.

 Medical Service Fee.
-(Sec.
-54.5082 Tex.
-Ed.
-Code).
-The Board of Regents of Midwestern State University is authorized to charge a Medical Services Fee not to exceed \$15.00 for each semester of the regular term and not to exceed \$7.50 for each term of each summer session.
-The Medical Services Fee is to be used only to provide an on-campus physician and medical services to students.
+The Board of Regents of Midwestern State University is authorized to charge a Medical Services Fee not to exceed \$15.00 for each semester of the regular term and not to exceed \$7.50 for each summer session.
+The Medical Services Fee is used only to provide an on-campus physician and medical services to students.

 Student Recreational and Health Facilities Fee.
-(Sec.
-54.5441 Tex.
-Ed.
-Code).
-The Board of Regents of Midwestern State University may charge each student enrolled at the university a recreational and health facilities fee not to exceed \$130.00 per semester or summer session of longer than six weeks or \$65.00 per summer session of six weeks or less.
-The fee may be used to finance, construct, operate, renovate, or maintain recreational and wellness facilities and programs at the university.
-The current rate in the Fall 2010 semester is \$120.00 per semester or summer session of longer than six weeks or less.
+The Board of Regents of Midwestern State University may charge each student enrolled at the University a Recreational and Health Facilities Fee not to exceed \$130.00 per semester or summer session of longer than six weeks or \$65.00 per summer session of six weeks or less.
+The fee may be used to finance, construct, operate, renovate, or maintain recreational and wellness facilities and programs at the University.
+The current rate in the Fall 2012 semester is \$120.00 per semester or summer session of longer than six weeks and \$60.00 per summer session of six weeks or less.